gam-19/DevOps-Notes/IaC/Readme.md

 TERRAFORM BEST PRACTICES
 * Create Infrastructure **from scratch**.
 * **Leave the default** created by AWS as is.
 * Modularize TF config file if there are a lot of resources, into isolated **modules**
+  You should know:
+  * How to write a module
+  * How to use/reference a module